deeppavlov/tdl/README.md

 - [Eugene Golikov](https://github.com/varenick)

-This course is dedicated to the memory of Maksim Kretov | 30.12.1986 - 13.02.2019, without whom this course would never have been started.
+This course is dedicated to the memory of Maksim Kretov | 30.12.1986 - 13.02.2019, without whom this course would have never been created.